horacio/torch/README.md

-torch
+Torch
 =====

-Code snippets in Markdown to JPEG
+Convert code samples in Markdown to JPEG.